astronomer/docs/astro/ci-cd-templates/circleci.md

 A [DAG-based template](template-overview#dag-based-templates) uses the `--dags` flag in the Astro CLI `astro depoy` command to push only DAGs to your Deployment.
 This CI/CD pipeline deploys your DAGs only when files in your `dags` folder are modified whereas it deploys the rest of your Astro project as a Docker image when other files or directories are also modified.
 For more information about the benefits of this workflow, see [Deploy DAGs only](deploy-code.md#deploy-dags-only).

+### Configuration requirements

+For each Deployment that you use with DAG-based templates, you must [enable DAG deploys](deploy-code.md#deploy-dags-only).

 ### Single branch implementation

 To automate code deploys to a Deployment using [CircleCI](https://circleci.com/), complete the following setup in a Git-based repository that hosts an Astro project: